cal-cs184-student/hw-webpages-rk/hw3/index.md

 ## Part 2: Bounding Volume Hierarchy

 For our BVH construction algorithm, since it is recursive, we made a base case where we stop when the number of primitives in the current range is less than or equal to the `max_leaf_size`.
 This is where we create the leaf node that stores the primitives.
 Otherwise, we compute the bounding box.
-WE then loop through the primitives to create 2 `BBox`, one for the ray intersections and one for the centroids.
-The splitting axis was choosen with a helper function we wrote `largestDimension`.
+We then loop through the primitives to create 2 `BBox`, one for the ray intersections and one for the centroids.
+The splitting axis was chosen with a helper function we wrote called `largestDimension`.
 For our heuristic, we decided to use the average centroid position along the axis that we chose.
 We thought it was intiutive to just use the average when splitting things in two.
 Once we split the primitives, we recursivly called the function on the left and right subtree.

 Here are some images that we could only render in reasonable time with BVH acceleration: